aloxe/huwindty/README.md

 - accessibility test

 ## Installation

+### with Codeberg

+1. Fork huwindty onto your account.
+Use links or type `git clone git@codeberg.org/aloxe/huwindty.git`
+2. Install dependencies: `npm install`
+3. Start development: `npm start`
+4. Check your website at http://localhost:8080/
+5. Build the release version with `npm run build` and check the result in `_site`.
+6. When ready, push your changes to your repo on Codeberg and the action will publish it to Codeberg pages.
+7. Sveltia CMS needs [specific configuration](https://aloxe.codeberg.page/huwindty/documentation/cms/) for editor authentication.

+### With github
 1. Create a new repository from [huwindty’s template](https://github.com/aloxe/huwindty/generate), or [clone huwindty](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on your account.
 Use links or type `git clone git@github.com:aloxe/huwindty.git`
 2. Install dependencies: `npm install`
 3. Start development: `npm start`
 4. Check your website at http://localhost:8080/
 5. Build the release version with `npm run build` and check the result in `_site`.
-6. When ready, push your changes to GitHub and the action will build and publish your site to [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages) or the server of your choice via SSH ([needs configuration](https://aloxe.github.io/huwindty/documentation/ci/)).
+6. When ready, push your changes to GitHub and the action will build and publish your site to [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages) or the server of your choice via SSH ([needs configuration](https://aloxe.codeberg.page/huwindty/documentation/ci/)).
-7. Sveltia CMS needs [specific configuration](https://aloxe.github.io/huwindty/documentation/cms/) for editor authentication.
+7. Sveltia CMS needs [specific configuration](https://aloxe.codeberg.page/huwindty/documentation/cms/) for editor authentication.